 Agents

-The Azure AI Bot Service facilitates the development of bots that can access online resources that require user authentication.
-Your bot doesn’t need to manage authentication tokens because Azure does it for you using OAuth 2.0 to generate a token based on each user’s credentials.
-Your bot uses the token generated by Azure to access those resources.
-In this way, the user doesn’t have to provide ID and password to the bot to access a secured resource but only to a trusted identity provider.
+The Azure AI Bot Service facilitates the development of agents that can access online resources requiring user authentication.
+Your agent doesn’t need to manage authentication tokens because Azure does it for you.
+Azure uses OAuth 2.0 to generate a token based on each user’s credentials.
+Your agent uses the token generated by Azure to access those resources.
+In this way, the user doesn’t have to provide ID and password to the agent to access a secured resource but only to a trusted identity provider.

-Web Chat and Direct Line considerations: You need to use Direct Line with enhanced authentication enabled to mitigate security risks when connecting to a bot using the Web Chat control.
+[!IMPORTANT] Web Chat and Direct Line considerations: You need to use Direct Line with enhanced authentication enabled to mitigate security risks when connecting to an agent using the Web Chat control.
 For more information, see Direct Line enhanced authentication.

-To setup OAuth on bot, register an Azure Bot if you haven’t done so already.
+To setup OAuth on agent, register an Azure Bot if you haven’t done so already.

-Whenever you register a bot in Azure, it gets assigned an Microsoft Entra ID application.
+[!IMPORTANT] Whenever you register an agent in Azure, the agent gets assigned an Microsoft Entra ID application.
 However, this application secures channel-to-bot access.
-You need an additional Microsoft Entra ID application for each external secured resource you want the bot to access on behalf of the user.
+You need an additional Microsoft Entra ID application for each external secured resource you want the agent to access on behalf of the user.

 Microsoft Entra ID identity service